LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/natural-language-understanding.md

 - Doesn't support [prebuilt domains](intent-manager-key-terms-concepts.html#pre-built-domains) or [Regular Expression entities](intent-manager-key-terms-concepts.html#entities).
 - The length of the domain name should not exceed 64 characters.
 (Watson limitation)
 - A domain can only support one language, which is specified on the Domain Settings page.
-- LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson or Google Dialogflow.
-Only model "push" is supported; this is accomplished by training the model in Intent Builder.
+- LivePerson does not support "pulling" into Intent Manager existing models that have been trained in IBM Watson or Google Dialogflow.
+Only model "push" is supported; this is accomplished by training the model in Intent Manager.

 #### Step 1: Enable 3rd-party NLU support